The IRMA Standard for Responsible Mining

 The IRMA Standard for Responsible Mining (the IRMA Standard) is currently under development.

 The IRMA Standard is designed to support the achievement of four overarching principles, Business Integrity, Social Responsibility, Environmental Responsibility, and Planning and Managing for Positive Legacies.
 Each chapter of the IRMA Standard has an objective that meets one or more of these principles.
 It should be noted, however, that most chapters and their objectives are relevant to more than principle.
 Learn more about the core Principles and Objectives of the IRMA Standard for Responsible Mining.

-On 5 April 2016, IRMA released a new draft the IRMA Standard (version 2.0) and commenced a 60-day comment period on the new version, but due to stakeholder requests for more time we have extended the deadline for comments to 30 June 2016.
-Interested stakeholders can visit our Stakeholder Feedback page to find out how to become involved, and the new draft Standard can be viewed or downloaded on the Draft v.2.0 webpage.
+On 5 April 2016, IRMA released a new draft the IRMA Standard (version 2.0) and commenced a 60-day comment period on the new version.
+Due to stakeholder requests for more time we extended the deadline for comments to 30 June 2016.
+That comment period has now closed, and the IRMA Secretariat is in the process of revising the Standard based on stakeholder input.